 Nambung National Park

-Nambung National Park is a national park in the Wheatbelt region of Western Australia, 200 km northwest of Perth, Australia and 17 km south of the small coastal town of Cervantes.
+Nambung National Park is a national park in the Wheatbelt region of Western Australia, 200 kilometres (120 mi) northwest of the state capital Perth, and 17 kilometres (11 mi) south of the small coastal town of Cervantes.
 The park contains the Pinnacles Desert which is an area with thousands of limestone formations called pinnacles.

 The park derives its name from an indigenous Australian word possibly meaning crooked or winding.
 The word was used in 1938 when naming the Nambung River which flows into the park and disappears into a cave system within the limestone.
 The Yued people are the acknowledged traditional custodians of the land since before the arrival of Europeans.

 Nambung National Park also contains beaches at Kangaroo Point and Hangover Bay, as well as coastal dunes and flowering plants in low heathland areas.
-A boardwalk in the northern area of the park at Lake Thetis allows visitors to view thrombolites which, like stromatolites, are structures built by mi...Read more
+A boardwalk in the northern area of the park at Lake Thetis allows visitors to view thrombolites which, li...Read more

-Nambung National Park is a national park in the Wheatbelt region of Western Australia, 200 km northwest of Perth, Australia and 17 km south of the small coastal town of Cervantes.
+Nambung National Park is a national park in the Wheatbelt region of Western Australia, 200 kilometres (120 mi) northwest of the state capital Perth, and 17 kilometres (11 mi) south of the small coastal town of Cervantes.
 The park contains the Pinnacles Desert which is an area with thousands of limestone formations called pinnacles.

 The park derives its name from an indigenous Australian word possibly meaning crooked or winding.
 The word was used in 1938 when naming the Nambung River which flows into the park and disappears into a cave system within the limestone.
 The Yued people are the acknowledged traditional custodians of the land since before the arrival of Europeans.